onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-We need to disintegrate this beurocratic spaghetti
+We need to disintegrate this bureaucratic spaghetti

 Make fun of someone not petting others copy during exam